baucomputervision/baucomputervision.github.io/index.md

 title:
 permalink: /
 news:
-   - date: 05/2021
+   - date: 07/2022
-     info: "We have **two** papers accepted to [ICIP 2021](https://www.2021.ieeeicip.org/) on aesthetics captioning and micro-expression spotting."
+     info: "We have initiated our website!
+Glad to see you visit us. "
    - date: 04/2021
-     info: [Dr. John See](https://john-see.github.io) will remain as an Associate Member of this lab, as he takes on a new role at Heriot-Watt University Malaysia."
+     info: [Md Baharul Islam](https://www.linkedin.com/in/baharul/) has set three teams up for new researches.
+Go check out!"
 #   - date: 2017-05-31
 #     info: Our projects garnered three medals (2 gold, 1 silver) at [ITEX 2017](https://itex.com.my/)!
 #   - date: 2017-03-15